GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 **Description:** User Management Data Flow
 **Requirement:**
 The system shall provide user management capabilities, including user registration, login, and updating user information.
 Each operation (register, login, update) shall interact with the `User Data` storage to read or write user credentials and details.
 The system shall provide feedback to the user by confirming registration, granting access upon successful login, and returning updated user details upon completion of profile updates.

+**Testing:** This will be tested during integration tests using selenium and python by registering, logging in, and updating user profiles.
+Each test will verify that the system returns the appropriate feedback to ensure user management processes are functioning as required.

 #### Level 2.5 Data Flow Diagram (Goal Management):